 On the northern shore of San Cristobal Island is a peninsula known as Punta Pitt.
 The point is made up of two coalesced volcanoes and is much younger than the rest of the island.
 Some of the lava flows are only a few centuries old.
 A zodiac landing on a sandy beach will lead to a long walk following a twisting red gravel path that runs through black basalt lava rocks, and between craggy peaks.
 The vegetation along the way is low and scrubby, and attractive blue-gray lichen grows on the rocks.
 Gaining elevation along the narrow trail will open up views of the Silver Galapagos sitting in a sapphire blue sea far below.

 Gardner Bay, Ecuador

-Isla Champion is a small islet off Floreana Island’s northeast coast.
+Isla Champion is a small islet off the Floreana Island’s northeast coast.
 To cruise by it reveals a bare, rocky island without much allure, but to enter the infinitely blue waters around this small landmass is to discover a spectacular underwater realm.
-The visibility is generally impressive and thanks to this water clarity snorkelers often spot reef sharks patrolling the reef wall, cruising Pacific green turtles, and playful Galápagos sea lions.
-Encounters in the blue ocean with thousands of small silver minnows, large tuna fish, or oceanic sunfish are not unheard of either.
+The visibility is generally impressive and thanks to this water clarity snorkellers often spot Reef sharks patrolling the reef wall, cruising Pacific Green turtles, and playful Galápagos sea lions.
+Encounters in the blue ocean with thousands of small Silver minnows, large tuna fish, or Oceanic sunfish are not unheard of either.